quii/learn-go-with-tests/math.md

 FAIL	github.com/gypsydave5/learn-go-with-tests/math/v1/clockface [build failed]
 ```

-So a `Point` where the tip of the hand should go, and a function to get it.
+So a `Point` where the tip of the second hand should go, and a function to get it.

 ### Write the minimal amount of code for the test to run and check the failing test output